Noise dissipation mechanisms of an acoustic liner under grazing flow

-It is important to emphasize that the acoustic-induced velocity reconstructed with SPOD represents the coherent contribution extracted through modal decomposition.
-This coherent fraction should not be directly associated with the irrotational component of the velocity field, as in a Helmholtz decomposition \citep{schoder_postprocessing_2020,unnikrishnan_pressure_2020}.
-Instead, the reconstruction based on the source frequency isolates the portion of the flow that best captures the coherent acoustic-induced velocity relevant to the present analysis.
+It is important to clarify that the term ``acoustic-induced velocity'' refers here to the velocity component coherent with the forcing frequency, rather than to a strictly irrotational field.
+A Helmholtz decomposition or a reconstruction based on the acoustic Euler equations \citep{schoder_postprocessing_2020,unnikrishnan_pressure_2020} would require full three-dimensional information on the velocity divergence and appropriate boundary conditions.
+Such requirements are not satisfied for the two-dimensional extracted planes considered in the parametric analysis, and the underlying assumptions are not strictly valid in strongly nonlinear flow–acoustic interaction regimes.
+The SPOD-based approach therefore provides a physically consistent and practically robust method to extract the velocity component relevant to the acoustic energy-transfer analysis carried out in this study.